 Fort Red Border—the title is an anagram of “Robert Redford”—addresses love, intimacy, food, race, and contemporary culture.
 The first section of the book is a series of imaginative lyrics spoken by a woman engaged in a relationship with Robert Redford.
 In a Rain Taxi conversation, Haines Easton commented: “Petrosino’s speaker seeks to untangle sense, to make sense, to perceive and revel in sense—and seeks to do so free of the trappings of an at-large, hegemonic culture intent on bending her impulses to its will.”

 Petrosino spent two years teaching English and Italian at a private school in Switzerland.
-She works for the International Writing Program at the University of Iowa.
+She co-edits Transom and currently teaches at the University of Louisiana.